Country Living in a Cariboo Valley

 Wondering what straight run chickens are?
 Here’s everything you need to know!

 Want to get some chickens for eggs, meat or both?
-If you are thinking of buying chickens, one option for saving money is to purchase straight run chicks.
+If you are thinking of buying poultry, one option is to purchase straight run chicks.
 But are they right for you?
 Read on to learn more!

 Straight run chickens right after hatching.